frankhale/textworld/README.md

 is what I'm currently experimenting on.
 Everything listed below is for my vision of a MUD*like game (eg. multiplayer text RPG).

+## System Architecture idea

+The way I'm thinking of making this thing multiplayer is to use a combination of a web front end, RabbitMQ, an external app that is the "Game".
+The player enters a command, the web UI does puts a message on the RabbitMQ bus, a consumer (eg. the game) listens for the messages and consumes them and then produces a response that the web UI consumes then a response is sent to the player.
+**This could be a terrible idea**; Player data could be stored in MongoDB or Redis Cache.
+Scaling could be done by adding more instances of the "game" that listen for messages from the RabbitMQ bus.
+This is an idea, it's not been vetted and it could be seriously naive.

+## Game data format notes

+We need a way to express game data that can be used to create entities so that they are not hard coded like they are now.
+Either that or we should have a way to seed a database (MongoDB, Redis Cache, something else?) and then read game data from a DB.

 ## Game Entities

 These are aspects of an engine that you'll likely want to have.
 Some things